-Blackpool’s CCTV monitoring service has been re-instated, operated by a combination of Blackpool Council and Blackpool BID Wardens, supported by local volunteers.
+CCTV in Blackpool town centre is operated by a combination of Blackpool Council and Blackpool BID Wardens, supported by local volunteers.

 The service fell victim to Council budget cuts back in 2013, meaning that while cameras were still operating, round-the-clock monitoring no longer took place.

-A fresh commitment to restart those services was made by Blackpool Council, Blackpool BID, and the Lancashire Police and Crime Commissioner earlier this year, with Blackpool Police agreeing to help recruit volunteers to staff the CCTV control room.
+A fresh commitment to restart those services was made by Blackpool Council, Blackpool BID, and the Lancashire Police and Crime Commissioner.
+Now, Blackpool Police help to recruit volunteers to staff the CCTV control room.

 Blackpool Council’s Night Time Economy Working Group, which includes businesses, public services and other organisations and meets regularly to focus on the future of the town centre, has also shown major support for the reintroduction.

-The cost of staff time, training and equipment is being shared between Blackpool BID, Blackpool Council and Blackpool Police with additional one-off grant funding of £52k from the office of the Police and Crime Commissioner.
+The cost of staff time, training and equipment is being shared between Blackpool BID, Blackpool Council and Blackpool Police.
+An additional one-off grant funding of £52k came from the office of the Police and Crime Commissioner.

-The team of volunteers will be fully trained up on running the CCTV control room, which includes teaching them how to use the CCTV equipment and what to look out for on the cameras as well as how to report any crimes or anti-social behaviour that are caught on camera.
+The team of volunteers are fully trained up on running the CCTV control room.
+That includes using the CCTV equipment and what to look out for on the cameras.
+Plus how to report any crimes or anti-social behaviour caught on camera.

-Cllr Gillian Campbell, Deputy Leader of Blackpool Council, said: “Ending the CCTV monitoring service was never something that we were keen to do – we know it was a service that helped people to feel safe.
+Cllr Gillian Campbell, Deputy Leader of Blackpool Council, said: “Ending the CCTV monitoring service was never something that we were keen to do.
+We know it is a service that helps people to feel safe.

 “However, the financial reality was that we had very little choice.
-It was expensive to run and we were, and still are, facing some of the most severe cuts in the country.
+It was expensive to run in its previous form and we were, and still are, facing some of the most severe cuts in the country.

-“We have always, however, recognised the value the service provided and the Night Time Economy Working Group share that view so we’ve been looking at ways of monitoring the cameras at peak times.
+“We have always, however, recognised the value the service provided.
+The Night Time Economy Working Group share that view so we’ve been looking at ways of monitoring the cameras at peak times.

-“We’ve worked with Blackpool BID to devise a new volunteer-based scheme which is supported by professional officers and will come at a vastly reduced cost.
+“We’ve worked with Blackpool BID to devise a new volunteer-based scheme which is supported by professional officers.
+It comes at a vastly reduced cost.

-“That, for me, is a good solution and I’m delighted that we have now made it happen and got the service back up and running.”
+“That’s a good solution and I’m delighted we’ve now made it happen and got the service back up and running.”

-Lancashire’s Police and Crime Commissioner, Clive Grunshaw said “It’s clear that the people of Blackpool value their CCTV which is why I am pleased to be able to announce this one-off grant to help improve the system and encourage the Constabulary through its Citizens in Policing programme to help train volunteers to monitor the systems.
+Lancashire’s Police and Crime Commissioner, Clive Grunshaw said “It’s clear that the people of Blackpool value their CCTV.
+That’s why I’m pleased to be able to announce this one-off grant to help improve the system and encourage the Constabulary through its Citizens in Policing programme to help train volunteers to monitor the systems.